blaze-project/blaze-project.github.io/docs/documents/getting-started.md

 * spark-3.4 - for spark3.4.x
 * spark-3.5 - for spark3.5.x.

-You could either build Blaze in pre mode for debugging or in release mode to unlock the full potential of Blaze.
+You could either build Auron in pre mode for debugging or in release mode to unlock the full potential of Auron.

 ```shell
 SHIM=spark-3.5 # or spark-3.0/spark-3.1/spark-3.2/spark-3.3/spark-3.4/spark-3.5